 Results from baseline Poisson regressions of street robbery, battery, and assault counts on the full set of land use, demographic, and geographic covariates; see section 4.2 for details.
 Results are average marginal effects, and population density is standardized.
-For the interaction term, I report the estimate of $E\left[\frac{\partial^2 y}{\partial pop \, density \, \partial \% \, commercial}\right]$, where y is the outcome of interest.
+For the interaction term, I report the estimate of $E\left[\frac{\partial^2 y}{\partial pop \ density \ \partial \% \ commercial}\right]$, where y is the outcome of interest.
 In odd-numbered columns, the model is estimated on the full sample.
 In even-numbered columns, the model is estimated on the full sample.
-In even-numbered columns, the model is estimated only on circles that are exclusively residential.
+In even-numbered columns, the model is estimated on the full sample.
 For the main effects, robust standard errors are reported in parentheses; for the interaction term, bootstrap standard errors are reported.